 The key to brightening and whitening polyester is to NEVER USE chlorine beach.
 Chlorine bleach damages polyester by stripping away the outer coating and revealing the yellow inner core.
 White garments will actually turn even more yellow.

-Instead, opt for oxygen bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and warm water.
-Mix enough oxygen bleach and water solution following package directions to completely submerge the fabrics.
-Allow the dingy clothes to soak in the oxygen bleach/water solution for several hours and then wash as usual.
+Instead, opt for oxygen bleach and warm water.
+Mix enough water and oxygen bleach solution following package directions to completely submerge the fabrics.
+Allow the dingy clothes to soak in the solution for several hours and then wash as usual.

 How to Prevent Wrinkling of Polyester Fabrics